 Goodman is a tiny town located in the state of Wisconsin.
 With a population of 241 people and just one neighborhood, Goodman is the 495th largest community in Wisconsin.
-Goodman has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Goodman has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Goodman, you'll notice that it is more blue-collar than most other communities in America.
-50.98% of Goodman’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Goodman is a blue-collar town, with 50.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Goodman is a town of transportation and shipping workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Goodman who work in office and administrative support (11.76%), art, media, and design (11.76%), and personal care services (7.84%).

 Of important note, Goodman is also a town of artists.
 Goodman has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Goodman’s character.